Jacob Meyers Player Props: Astros vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 25th-ranked team ERA among all league pitching staffs (4.68).
+- The Nationals' 4.67 team ERA ranks 25th across all MLB pitching staffs.

-- Nationals pitchers combine to rank 24th in baseball in home runs surrendered (90 total, 1.4 per game).
+- The Nationals give up the fifth-most home runs in baseball (92 total, 1.4 per game).

-- In his most recent appearance on Friday against the Atlanta Braves, the righty went five innings, giving up one earned run while surrendering two hits.
+- In his most recent time out on Saturday against the Atlanta Braves, the left-hander threw five innings, giving up five earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.